NativeScript/docs-v7/core-concepts/angular-navigation.md

 {%snippet router-clear-history-link%}

-Or you can use `RotuerExtensions` class:
+Or you can use `RouterExtensions` class:

 {%snippet router-clear-history-code%}